ilessing/ilessing.github.io/_posts/2015-04-13-Aeon-Integration.md

 title: Integrate Aleph and Aeon
 ---

-### Integrate Aleph and Aeon

 Aleph is our ILS system.
 It is a big expensive proprietary system from [Exlibris Software](http://www.exlibrisgroup.com) which we've been using since 2001 which is 14 years now!
 Exlibris has some [Restful APIs](https://developers.exlibrisgroup.com/aleph) available for Aleph.
 Rather than just one API there are three which makes working with Aleph API's tricky but there is little we can do about that.

 [Aeon](http://www.atlas-sys.com/aeon/) from Atlas system is a Special Collections circulation system we and some other University of California libraries adopted in 2014.
+It provides researchers a consistent system for requesting items from the Special Collections department.
+It also provides the library with improved tracking of items and requests.

 ### Project Objective
 The objective for integrating these two systems was to display a button next to Special Collections items in the Web OPAC  that when clicked will display and pre-fill an Aeon form.